presstube/norman/README.md

 To use Norman in its current form you’ll need an Oculus Rift, and to clone/run the code locally.
 A more comprehensive, user-friendly experience is in the works.

-However, you can also view & play with Norman animations at the top of [normanvr.com](https://normanvr.com) using a viewer created by [Dan Motzenbecker](https://github.com/dmotz).
+You can also view & play with Norman animations at the top of [normanvr.com](https://normanvr.com) using a viewer created by [Dan Motzenbecker](https://github.com/dmotz).
 Check out Dan's viewer source code [here](https://github.com/googlecreativelab/norman-sketch-player).

 A proper README with instructions is coming soon, but for now...
 A bunch of GIFS!